Lilydale railway station

-Lilydale railway station is the terminus of the suburban electrified Lilydale line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Lilydale, and opened on 1 December 1882 as Lillydale.
+Lilydale railway station is a commuter railway station and the terminus of the Lilydale line, part of the Melbourne railway network.
+It serves the north-eastern Melbourne suburb of Lilydale in Victoria, Australia.
+Lilydale is an elevated premium station, featuring an island platform with two faces.
+It opened on 1 December 1882, with the current terminus station and stabling provided in November 2021.

+Initially opened as Lillydale, spelling that matched the original township, the station was given its current name of Lilydale on the 15 May 1888.

 History

-Lilydale station opened on 1 December 1882 as an extension of the line from Camberwell, which had been extended from Hawthorn in April 1882.
+Lilydale station opened on 1 December 1882 as an extension of the railway line from Camberwell, which had been extended from Hawthorn in April of that year.
 The fare from Melbourne was 3s 6d (first class) and 2s 6d (second class), and a letter-writer to The Age newspaper, "Cyclops", claimed that with the fare from Melbourne to Box Hill being only 9d (first class), there would soon be a line of stage coaches waiting to take people to Lillydale, with the extra cost effectively being a check on the growth of the town.

-The second station building, opened in 1888, was relocated to Yarra Junction station in 1915, having been replaced by the current building.
-When the new elevated station was constructed during level crossing elimination works in 2020-2022, the old ground-level building was retained.
+The second station building, opening in 1888, was relocated to Yarra Junction in 1915, having been replaced by the current building.
+When the new elevated station was constructed during level crossing elimination works between 2020–2022, the old ground-level building was retained.
 Its former refreshment rooms are listed on the Victorian Heritage Register.

 Until it was truncated at Lilydale in 1980, the line continued to Healesville.
 The line between Yarra Glen and Healesville is now part of the Yarra Valley Railway.
 The track from Lilydale to Yarra Glen, including Coldstream and Yering, is being repurposed as a rail trail.
-The Yarra Valley Railway originally leased the entire line, but they discontinued their lease on the section from Lilydale to Yarra Glen because of the bad condition of the bridges in that section.
+The Yarra Valley Railway originally leased the entire line, but they discontinued their lease on the section from Lilydale to Yarra Glen because of the bad condition of the timber bridges in that section.
 On 10 December 1991, the line between Lilydale and Coldstream was officially booked out of service.

 Also branching off at Lilydale was the Warburton line.
 It opened in 1901, and closed on 1 August 1965.
 The track was removed in the early 1970s, as was the bridge over the Maroondah Highway.
 Most of the right-of-way is still intact, and has been turned into the Lilydale to Warburton Rail Trail.
 The exception is the part of the line approximately 800 metres beyond where it branched off at Lilydale.
 Mount Lilydale Mercy College currently leases that part of the railway reserve, which runs through its property, being the only part of the former line that is obstructed.